shadow-light/sellingjesus.org/src/book.md

 <VPButton text="Download cover PDF" href="/book/Abolish-the-Jesus-Trade-cover.pdf" target='_blank'></VPButton>

+## Translations and adaptations

+If you'd like to translate or adapt the book in an editable format, there are several options:

+ * Edit [the EPUB](/book/Abolish-the-Jesus-Trade.epub) (recommended) using software like [Sigil](https://sigil-ebook.com/sigil/)
+ * Edit [this Word document](/book/Abolish-the-Jesus-Trade.docx) (though the formatting is not as accurate as the PDF/EPUB)
+ * Copy and paste from [our website](/learn) which has all the articles
+ * Software developers can also edit [the original Markdown](https://github.com/shadow-light/sellingjesus.org/tree/main/src/articles) the book is generated from

 ## Why we're giving this book for free
 One of the distinctions we explain in this book is that if teaching is given freely, then [it's ok to charge for paper and ink](/articles/covering-costs).
 In practice, this means releasing teaching from copyright and making it freely accessible online, but we don’t expect everyone to give away printed books for free, as we are doing here.